 - Ensure cost-effectiveness and transparency of PIN projects, assist Country Director in coordination with Financial/Admin/Logistics sections

 - Experience in program management - technical knowledge of PCM and quality assurance in humanitarian/development context

 - Leadership and staff management skills, with a record of managing diverse teams and contributing to the capacity building of national and international staff

-- Technical knowledge in one or more of the following thematic areas highly preferred: education, disaster management, protection and social inclusion, health, good governance, livelihoods and market based approach, emergency
+- Technical knowledge in one or more of the following thematic areas highly preferred: education, disaster management/DRR, protection, and social inclusion, emergency, climate change, health, good governance, livelihoods, and market-based approaches

 - Proven experience in drafting proposals and managing key donor-funded projects such as EU, ECHO, DFID, USAID, UN, service contracts, etc.

 - Ability to perform assigned tasks independently, responsibly

 - Strong critical analysis and problem-solving skills

 - Strong interpersonal skills and teamwork attitude